Climate Jargon

 Natural gas: Fossil fuel pumped from underground that’s 95% methane

-Net metering: Electric customers with solar panels getting full credit when they send power to the grid
+Net metering: Electric customers with solar panels get credit when they send energy to the grid

-Net zero emissions: Reducing greenhouse gas emissions plus removing greenhouse gases to reach zero
+Net zero emissions: Reducing greenhouse gases releaseds plus removing greenhouse gases to reach zero

 Nitrogen Oxides (NOx): Family of gases containing nitrogen and oxygen, an important part of smog, that can increase or decrease global warming